robertobendi/RePlate/README.md

 [![React Router](https://img.shields.io/badge/React_Router-6.22.0-CA4245?logo=react-router)](https://reactrouter.com/)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A minimal, modern React.js template powered by Vite designed to jumpstart your web projects.
-RePlate provides a clean, well-organized foundation with essential features pre-configured, allowing you to focus on building your application rather than setting up boilerplate code.
+A minimal, clean React.js template powered by Vite.
+RePlate provides a simple starting point with just the essentials - no bloat, no unnecessary packages.
+Clone it and transform it into any webapp or website you want.

 ## ✨ Features

+- **Barebone & Simple**
+  - Minimal setup - just the essentials
+  - Easy to understand and customize
+  - No bloat, no unnecessary dependencies
+  - Perfect starting point for any project

 - **Modern Tech Stack**
-  - React 18
+  - React 18 with hooks
   - Vite for lightning-fast builds
-  - React Router v6
+  - React Router v7 for navigation
-  - Tailwind CSS for styling
+  - Tailwind CSS with custom dark theme
-  - PostCSS & Autoprefixer
-- **Pre-built Components**
-  - Responsive Navigation Bar
-  - Modern Footer
-  - 404 Not Found Page
-  - Contact Form

 - **Developer Experience**
-  - Clean project structure
+  - ✅ Path aliases for clean imports (`@components`, `@lib`, etc.)
+  - ✅ Centralized configuration
+  - ✅ Simple navbar and footer components
-  - Modular component architecture
+  - ✅ Reusable Button component
-  - Ready-to-use routing setup
-  - Responsive design out of the box
+  - ✅ Ready for Cursor AI / AI-assisted development
-  - Fast refresh with Vite
+  - ✅ Fast refresh with Vite

 ## 🚀 Quick Start